SOC-Saint/homelab-setup/windows11-setup/README.md

 - Event Viewer monitoring (Sysmon/Operational)

 Documentation:
 - Setup and configured a Win11 VM for the first time.
-Lots of settings that I don't understand yet but I'll learn, set most of them to default with the exceptions of increasing my allocated RAM.
+Enabled EFI and configured ISO manually
 - Installed VirtualBox Guest Additions to fix a screen size issue.
+- Set up internet, bidirectional clipboard, drag and drop
 - Installed Sysinternals Suite
-- Installed Sysmon with SwiftOnSecurity config via cmd
+- Installed Sysmon with SwiftOnSecurity config via "cmd"
 - Added Sysinternals to PATH so I can run commands from any terminal
 - Verified Sysmon is working with harmless command in Powershell
 - Tried to update Windows Advanced Audit Policy but couldn't because my Win11 VM is running Win11 Home.
-I could update via regedit but I heard no one should touch it if you don't know what you're doing so I opted to redo everything on a Win11 Pro ISO instead.
+I could update via regedit but I heard no one should touch it if you don't know what you're doing so I opted to redo everything on a Win11 Pro VM instead.
+- Set up password policy and enabled audit process creation via "secpol.msc"
+- Enable behavior monitoring, real time monitoring, include command line in process creation events, etc,.
+In Local Group Policy Editor

 Next Steps:
 - Enable RDP